-- 140. On receipt of nominations from States Parties, the Secretariat will acknowledge receipt, check for completeness and register nominations.
-The Secretariat will forward complete nominations to the relevant Advisory Bodies for evaluation.
-The Secretariat will also make available the electronic format of the text of the nominations to the Members of the Committee on the World Heritage Centre's website.
-The Secretariat will request any additional information from the State Party and when required by Advisory Bodies.
-The timetable for registration and processing of nominations is detailed in paragraph 168. - 141.
-The Secretariat establishes and submits at each Committee session a list of all nominations received, including the date of reception, an indication of their status "complete" or "incomplete", as well as the date at which they are considered as "complete" in conformity with paragraph 132 and Annex 5. - 142.
-A nomination passes through a cycle between the time of its submission and the decision by the World Heritage Committee.
-This cycle normally lasts one and a half years between submission in February of Year 1 and the decision of the Committee in June of Year 2.
+- 140. On receipt of nomination dossiers from States Parties, the Secretariat will acknowledge receipt, check for completeness and register them nominations.
+The Secretariat will forward complete nomination dossiers to the relevant Advisory Bodies for evaluation.
+The Secretariat will also make available the electronic format of the main text of the nomination dossiers to the Members of the Committee on the World Heritage Centre's website.
+The Secretariat will request any additional information from the State Party and when required by Advisory Bodies If necessary, the Advisory Bodies will request additional information from the State(s) Party(ies), which will be submitted to and registered by the World Heritage Centre.
+The timetable for registration and processing of nomination dossiers is detailed in paragraph 168. - 141.
+The Secretariat establishes and submits at each Committee session a list of all nomination dossiers received, including the date of reception, an indication of their status "complete" or "incomplete", as well as the date at which they are considered as "complete" in conformity with paragraph 128, 132 and Annex 5. - 142.
+A nomination dossier passes through a cycle between the time of its submission and the decision by the World Heritage Committee.
+This cycle normally lasts one and a half years between submission in February of Year 1 and the decision of the Committee in June July of Year 2.